Wanted activist arrested in South Africa over support for Benin coup plot - MyJoyOnline

 The military leaders which seized power in Niger, as well as its neighbours Mali and Burkina Faso, have halted military co-operation with France in the fight against Islamist militants, and have instead started working with Russia.

-On 7 December, mutinying soldiers claimed to have overthrown the Benin president.
+On 7 December, mutinous soldiers claimed to have overthrown the president of Benin.
 The attempted coup was foiled within hours with help from Nigeria and France.

 Seba had posted a video declaring it was "the day of liberation" for his country.